Best iPhone App Blockers: I Tested All 6 (2026)

 - Standout feature: True cross-platform sync across all your devices

-5. ScreenZen — Best for Awareness Without Hard Blocks
+5. ScreenZen: Best for Awareness Without Hard Blocks

 ScreenZen is an iPhone app that adds configurable delays before distracting apps open, giving you time to reconsider.
 When you tap a blocked app, ScreenZen presents a waiting screen with a countdown timer.
 You can set delays from 5 seconds to several minutes.
-The idea is similar to One Sec but without the breathing exercise — it relies purely on the annoyance of waiting to reduce impulsive app opens.
+The idea is similar to One Sec but without the breathing exercise.
+It relies purely on the annoyance of waiting to reduce impulsive app opens.

 ScreenZen also tracks your daily opens, total screen time on blocked apps, and how often the delay successfully deterred you.
 The data is helpful for understanding your patterns.
 You can customize different delay lengths for different apps, so you might set a 30-second delay for TikTok but only 10 seconds for email.